Don't Let Water Cause a School Closure with Automated Water Leak Monitoring

 When Your Building Structure Fails

 To prevent water damage and the growth of mold and fungus, the Environmental Protection Agency (EPA) recommends using air conditioners and dehumidifiers to control humidity levels and dampness.
 In addition, adequate ventilation can help maintain indoor humidity levels between 30 and 60%.
-In addition, whenever cooking, dishwashing and cleaning in foodservice areas, it's paramount to use an exhaust fan.
+Also, whenever cooking, dishwashing, and cleaning in foodservice areas, it's paramount to use an exhaust fan.

-Know the Signs of Moisture, Leaks and Mold
+Knowing the Signs of Moisture, Leaks, and Mold

 • Checking for moldy odors